An Interventional Perspective on Identifiability in Gaussian LTI Systems with Independent Component Analysis: Discussion

-\paragraph{Extensions to related works.} We extend the ideas developed in \citep{reizinger_jacobian-based_2023}.
+\paragraph{Extensions to related works.} We extend the ideas of \citet{reizinger_jacobian-based_2023}.
 In the context of causal inference, they show that identifiability via ICA also yields the underlying \gls{dag}, \ie, nonlinear \gls{ica} can be used for \gls{cd} for causal data generating processes, generalizing results for linear models~\citep{shimizu_linear_2006}.
 Furthermore, they discuss how contrastive nonlinear \gls{ica}~\citep{zimmermann_contrastive_2021} can be seen as a practical realization of the Causal de Finetti theorem~\citep{guo_causal_2022}; however, it remained an open question whether other \gls{ica} algorithms can be seen as such.
 By showing that a linear \gls{ica} method with sufficient environment variability (akin to \gls{tcl}~\citep{hyvarinen_unsupervised_2016}) can identify dynamical and thus causal systems, our work strengthens this connection between the \gls{ica} and causal perspectives.
 In other words, we show that assumptions derived from the \gls{ica} literature can be used to design interventions (control signals for the experiments), thereby conceptually introducing agency into the framework.
+Interestingly, our result does not prescribe the number of state variables that need to be intervened on, it only requires sufficient variability of the control signal.
 Furthermore, we show that \glspl{hmm} naturally satisfy the conditions for the \gls{cdf} theorem~\citep{guo_causal_2022}, showing a potential reason why system identification methods can succeed in this model class.
 Since \glspl{hmm} can have continuous parameters, our contribution corroborates the conjecture of \citet{guo_causal_2022} about the existence (at least in a restricted model class) of a \gls{cdf} theorem for continuous \gls{cdf} parameters.